 What triggers this problem analyzer?

-(NB some standard objects have history tracking enabled as default.)
+(Please note: some standard objects have history tracking enabled as default.)

 What problem is it solving?

-However, if the parent object is already in the target, but history tracking is not turned on, there is a problem!
+However, if the parent object is already in the target, but history tracking is not turned on, then there is a problem!

 How does it work?

-Rather than remove the history tracking field from the xml of the sub-component we'll add the history tracking field to the parent object.
+Rather than remove the history tracking field from the XML of the subcomponent, we'll add the history tracking field to the parent object.